 Proportion is key to doing different design elements justice and placing them in areas where they’ll fit and enhance the space.

 Consider the transitions throughout the space.
 For example, there may be a flow of medium to fine textures throughout the design or shorter to taller plants.
 Some features in a landscape design may include transitions of more than one element at a time—like short, coarse, darker plants to tall, soft, brighter ones.

 Remember, the purpose of transitions is to gradually move the viewer’s eye along the path of your design in a natural way.

 Expert Landscape Design in Salt Lake City, UT

 Eliminate unnecessary detail to create a landscape that’s stunningly simple and functional.
 Consistent style and character create harmony when all parts of a landscape fit together.
 The goal is to achieve this natural feeling that comes through thoughtful, professional design.

 Our goal is to help you love what you see when you step outside your property.
-Turn heads and enjoy the perfect landscape design you’re looking for with help from our team of experienced, passionate architects.
+Turn heads and enjoy the perfect landscape design in Salt Lake City, UT you’re looking for with help from our team of experienced, passionate architects.